 This fabric made of pineapple leaves is changing the way we think about leather

-Trade your traditional animal skin fabrics in for something sustainable and durable, made of pineapples harvested in the Philippines, and manufactured in Spain.
+Trade your traditional animal skin fabrics in for something sustainable and durable, made of pineapples harvested in the Philippines.
 Piñatex sought to create a new, non-woven textile that could be commercially produced, provide positive social and economic impact, and maintain a low environmental footprint throughout its life cycle.
 The use of pineapple leaf fibre promotes an agricultural waste product, with minimal environmental impact.

 The long fibres are extracted through a process called decortication, which is done at the plantation by the farming community